sevonj/nmh_reverse/docs/formats/gmf2.md

 Objects have position, scale and rotation.
 Parent's transform naturally affects the children.
 Position and scale are obvious vectors, but rotation is unclear.

 ### Geometry
-#### Vertex buffer
+#### Vertex positions

-Vertex buffers appear to only contain position.
-There's one shared vertex buffer for all surfaces in the model.
+Vertex positions are stored in their own buffer.
+There's one shared buffer for all surfaces in the model.

 ```cpp
 /*